Inside Webster’s Lab: Installing a Domain Controller Using PowerShell

 Set-ExecutionPolicy bypass Add-WindowsFeature "RSAT-AD-Tools" Add-WindowsFeature -Name "ad-domain-services" -IncludeAllSubFeature -IncludeManagementTools Add-WindowsFeature -Name "dns" -IncludeAllSubFeature -IncludeManagementTools Add-WindowsFeature -Name "gpmc" -IncludeAllSubFeature -IncludeManagementTools

-Now that the necessary Roles and Features are installed, the server can be promoted to a domain controller.
+Now that the necessary Roles and Features are installed, you can promote the server to a domain controller.

 Run the following cmdlet as shown in Figure 2.

-Note: I set the NoRebootOnCompletion parameter to $True when I ran the cmdlet just so I could make sure I got a screen shot before the server restarted.
+Note: I set the NoRebootOnCompletion parameter to $True when I ran the cmdlet to make sure I got a screenshot before the server restarted.